 Accessibility statement

-Here are our commitments to accessibility:
+Here’s our commitment to accessibility:

-Multiannual digital accessibility scheme 2024 - 2026 (PDF)
+Multiannual digital accessibility scheme 2024 - 2026

 Digital accessibility commitments